Dalbavancin: Medical uses

+Dalbavancin is considered a long-lasting antibiotic due to its prolonged half-life (14.4 day), high protein binding capacity, and intense tissue penetration.
+It binds reversibly to plasma proteins at approximately 93%, allowing for sustained drug concentrations over time.
+Dalbavancin demonstrates good tissue distribution, reaching therapeutic levels in skin structures, synovial fluid (found in joints), and bone tissue within 24 hours after administration.
+The benefits of this long-lasting nature are less frequent dosing requirements while maintaining efficacy.

 Dalbavancin is an antibiotic used to treat acute bacterial skin and skin structure infections (ABSSSI) in adults caused by susceptible Gram-positive organisms, including methicillin-resistant Staphylococcus aureus (MRSA).
 MRSA infections have become problematic in the community and in healthcare settings due to resistance to many available antibiotics.
 Because dalbavancin has demonstrated efficacy against MRSA and other microorganisms to treat serious or life-threatening infections, it was the first drug approved as a Qualified Infectious Disease Product under the Generating Antibiotic Incentives Now (GAIN) act, which is part of the FDA Safety and Innovation Act.

 It has strong activity against many Gram-positive bacteria, including methicillin-sensitive and methicillin-resistant Staphylococcus aureus, Streptococcus pyogenes, Streptococcus agalactiae, Streptococcus anginosus, Streptococcus intermedius, and Streptococcus constellatus.
 Based on MIC data and other studies, dalbavancin is more potent and bactericidal and therefore requires lower concentrations than vancomycin against these organisms.
 Dalbavancin also shows in vitro activity against vancomycin-susceptible Enterococcus faecium and Enterococcus faecalis.
 Other Gram-positive organisms belonging to the Bacillus spp., Listeria spp., and Corynebacterium spp. may show in vitro susceptibility, and dalbavancin may exhibit activity against enterococci expressing the VanB or VanC phenotype of acquired resistance against vancomycin.
 There is no clinically significant activity against Gram-negative bacteria.

-Two trials, DISCOVER 1 and DISCOVER 2, demonstrated noninferiority of dalbavancin compared to vancomycin/linezolid in the treatment of ABSSSI.
-Patients were randomly assigned to receive two doses of dalbavancin on days 1 and 8, or to receive intravenous vancomycin for at least 3 days with the option of switching to oral linezolid to complete 10 to 14 days of therapy.
-Investigators assessed the cessation of spread of infection-related erythema and the absence of fever at 48 to 72 hours as the primary endpoint and found that once-weekly dalbavancin was as effective as twice-daily intravenous vancomycin followed by oral linezolid.
-This once-weekly dosing regimen may offer an advantageous treatment option compared to daily or twice-daily dosing.